rtosholdings/riptable/README.md

 **Struct**: replaces the pandas Series class

-**Categorical**: replaces both pandas groupby and Categorical class
+**Categorical**: replaces both pandas groupby and Categorical class.
+RipTable has powerful more Categorical classes.

+**Date/Time Classes**: DateTimeNano, Date, TimeSpan, and DateSpan are designed more like Java, C++, or C# classes.
+Replaces most numpy and pandas date time classes.

+**Accum2/AccumTable**: For cross tabulation.

 **SDS**: a new file format which can stack multiple datasets in multiple files with compression, threads, and no extra memory copies.
 SDS also supports loading and writing datasets to shared memory.